-Eastern charm and ancient history meet luxury and superb hotels in Xi’an.
-The vibrant markets that sell the freshest of tasty dishes to delight any foodie are the perfect place to relax after a trip around the most famous Xi’an landmarks.
-If Xi’an isn’t on your bucket list yet, you’re missing a trick!
+Eastern charm and ancient history meet luxury and superb hotels in Xi’an, China.
+Vibrant markets selling the freshest of tasty dishes to delight any foodie are the perfect place to relax after a trip around the most famous Xi’an landmarks.
+If this exciting Chinese city isn’t on your bucket list yet, you’re missing a trick!

 Two Iconic Xi’an Landmarks